 The assets of the AIF, whether local or foreign, have to be registered separately from the assets of the management company, as well as from the assets of the different subjects of collective investment.

 Investors within the scope of private placement exemptions

-Distribution of the interests in local subjects of collective investments which are legal entities is only possible through private placement, this does not apply to local subjects of collective investments which are legal entities constituted as variable capital investment funds.
+Distribution of the interests in local subjects of collective investments which are legal entities is only possible to professional investors.